POSSIBLE-X/did-web-service/README.md

-# MERLOT DID Service
+# POSSIBLE DID Web Service
-The DID service is a microservice in the MERLOT marketplace which handles:
+The DID Web service is a microservice in the POSSIBLE dataspace which handles:
-- Provision of a new did:web and a new key pair that can be used for signing and verification.
+- Provision of a new did:web that can be used for signing and verification.
-  - The service manages the did:web along with a generated certificate containing the public key.
 - Provision of the DID document for a did:web that the service manages.
-  - Currently, the DID document lists one verification method that refers to the generated private key (as well as optionally a second method for a common public key).
+  - Currently, the DID document lists one verification method that refers to the common public key.
 - Provision of the certificate associated with a did:web that the service manages.

-At the moment, the DID service handles only did:web!

-## Development

-To start development for the MERLOT marketplace, please refer to [this document](https://github.com/merlot-education/.github/blob/main/Docs/DevEnv.md) to set up a local WSL development environment of all relevant services.
-This is by far the easiest way to get everything up and running locally.

 ## Structure